mmoran0032/reu2016/presentations/day03_notes.md

 - `nothwind.txt` separate by word to get used to file I/O

-- `156dy_jul00_singles.txt` separate out into bin and counts as individual lists
+- `sunspots.txt` separate out into bin and counts as individual lists